Featured

 What happened here, the context?

-In World War II – from this station, the Bomber Command Squadrons ( 61, 144 and 408 Squadron RCAF) fought the ‘Battle of the Atlantic’ and the early years of the Bomber Command campaign against Germany.
+In World War II – from this station, the Bomber Command Squadrons ( 61, 144 and 408 Squadron RCAF) fought the ‘Battle of the Atlantic’ and the early years of the Bomber Command campaign against Germany, including the 1000 raids.
 These operations had extremely high loss rates of young men and machines.

 Later in the war the station supported training for operations on D Day, the invasion of mainland Europe.
 Throughout the war the Mess was also used by the Officer’s serving at RAF Woolfox Lodge.